blaticslm/Super-Capacitor-Booster/Digital Capacitor/Read_me.md

 Circuit Validation test, problem solving, and initial ideas for some design change. (has been deleted)

 ## Stage 3
-Fuk'ya you dumb BJT, you piece of crap and sh@t my whole day to desolder.fk ya BJT I kill your mom.
 * (finishing testing and more ideas on modifying the board design.)
 * Code has been in the folder.